tutorcruncher/timecruncher/site/careers.md

 ---
 layout: careers
-title: Careers - TutorCruncher
+title: Careers - TimeCruncher
-description: TutorCruncher does more than providing tuition management software.
+description: TimeCruncher does more than providing tuition management software.
 We are a place to explore potential.
 permalink: /careers/
 ---